Dynamics of detonations with a constant mean flow divergence: Introduction

+The questions that arise are two-fold.
+First, there is presently no direct way to extract the global kinetics of a real cellular detonation.
+Secondly, it is of interest to establish whether the effective kinetics are faster or slower than those of the ZND model obtained from the underlying chemistry.
+In other words, does the multi-dimensional cellular structure help or not the detonability of the mixture, as estimated from the ZND model and its extensions?
+The present paper addresses these two questions.

-The present study focuses on the dynamics of detonations with mass divergence at the macro-scale.
-We wish to determine if steady models based on the ZND structure with mass divergence can be used to provide models for such detonations.
+The present study focuses on the dynamics of detonations with lateral mass divergence at the macro-scale.
+We provide a novel geometry of an \textit{exponential horn}, which imposes a constant global lateral mass divergence to cellular detonations.
+This permits to establish detonations in quasi-steady state and hence allows to make meaningful comparison with ZND models with lateral mass divergence.
+It also allows for unambiguous determination of the global kinetic laws for cellular detonations.